Built in 1923 for Clyde and Marguerite Burnet.

 Clyde and Marguerite taught music while living in New Jersey but listed ‘none’ for employment on the censuses of 1930 & 1940.
 Their father, Charles died sometime between 1905 & 1910.
 Their mother, Margaret, died around 1921-23.
 She was alive in 1920 but not so by October of 1923 when Clyde and Marguerite purchased the land for our subject from James Romito.
 Romito was an Italian immigrant and WWI vet who dabbled in real estate between the wars.
 He had purchased the lot from Hiram Ricker, scion and by then president of the Poland Spring Company and several hotels, in July of the same year.

 The house is not large or particularly grand but it’s well proportioned and nicely placed on its lot.
 The brick is a rich color set in a simple running bond.
 The color is especially nice against the white trim.
-The entry portico is nicely scaled and understated in it’s detail.
-The columns on the other hand are ‘wonky’ being to narrow for their height and extremely ‘pinched’ at their tops.
-They support a low hipped roof that had a simple balustrade when first constructed.
+The entry portico is nicely scaled and understated in its detail.
+The columns on the other hand are ‘wonky’ being too narrow for their height and extremely ‘pinched’ at their tops.
+They support a low-hipped roof that had a simple balustrade when first constructed.
 That would have helped to balance the composition.

 I haven’t located any record of Marguerite’s death but it was prior to 1940 as Clyde is listed in the house alone.
 Clyde died on the 5th of October of 1958 in Portland.
 Her will was probated 2 days later.
 Her will is interesting as it gives us a glimpse of her beliefs and desires.
 All her possessions were to be sold and the proceeds were divided equally to